gvwilson/browsercast/CONTRIBUTING.md

 turned off, when you encounter that same audio element again, it will reset as if it has never been played before (then it will "remember" again).
 This behavior may or may not be desirable and should be noted.
+- Currently, the trackpad scrolls through multiple slides even with a single trackpad movement.
+This is done with an interval to control the frequency of triggering the wheel event.
+Instead, one trackpad scroll can behave more like the arrow keys, where it scrolls to one slide with each movement.
+- Give the user an option to 'pause' autoplay without turning it off in case they want to stay on a slide for a bit longer.
+One way this can be done by having a continue button that counts down and moves on unless stopped.

 ## Useful Resources